Monitoring and operations¶

 It’s strongly recommended that you stick to keeping the oauth2-proxy service in front of the Prometheus UI.
 The oauth2-proxy service is responsible for authenticating users and ensuring that only authenticated users can access the Prometheus UI.

-If you want to rely on basic authentication to access the Prometheus UI instead of using the oauth2-proxy service to expose it over single sign-on, you can do so by making the following changes to your inventory:
+To use basic authentication for the Prometheus UI instead of the oauth2-proxy service with single sign-on, make the following changes to your inventory:

 kube_prometheus_stack_helm_values: